edkelly303/elm-any-type-forms/README.md

 ## What's nasty about it?

 * The default controls don't look very nice (this is fixable, just needs some CSS).
+* The error messages the compiler gives you when you get something wrong are awful.
 * The types of the forms it generates are complex and weird-looking.
 * The type signatures of some of the functions in the `Control` module are quite terrifying.
 * The implementation is very complex, undocumented, and difficult to understand.
+* There are a few known bugs - see "Known bugs and future work" at the end of this README.

 # Getting started